Pre-Semester Checklist

 Once the upcoming semester schedule has been finalized, official course shells along with enrollments will be generated automatically; when data from Campus Solutions is transferred to Canvas.

 The completion of the final schedule in Campus Solutions varies from semester to semester.
 Announcements will be sent as soon as the official course shells become available in Canvas.
-If you would like to start developing your course content now, we recommend that you request a Canvas Development Shell.
-Then you can copy what you have created over to your official course shell once it becomes available.
+If you would like to start developing your course content now, it is highly recommended that you request a Canvas Development Shell.
+This allows you to create and organize your course materials in advance, and then easily copy everything over to your official course shell once it becomes available.

 Step 2: Request Cross-Listing (Merging Courses)